Seajull/FLORA/README.md

 FLORA need a pattern to known which tools to launch when.
 For example the pattern AQB launch a Assembly then Quast and then Busco.

-You can chain multiple times the same tools : the pattern ARpQBRcQB launch a Assembly then Racon (polishing with long-read) then Quast then Busco then Racon (correction with short-read) then Quast and Busco.
+You can chain multiple times the same tool.
+For example, the pattern FARpQBRcQB launch these step in this order :

+	- Filter
+	- Assembly
+	- Racon (polishing with long-read)
+	- Quast
+	- Busco
+	- Racon (correction with short-read)
+	- Quast
+	- Busco

-See list below for available option.
+See list below for available option :

 Trim..........................T
 Filter........................F